 Welcome to Child Care of the Berkshires

-The mission of Child Care of the Berkshires, Inc. is to strengthen families through high quality child care, education, support services and advocacy.
+The mission of Child Care of the Berkshires, Inc. is to support children and families in improving their lives through education, child care and family support.

 - High quality child care encourages a child’s total growth and development in physical, social language, and cognitive areas.

 - Families need to be linked to a variety of resources in the community.

 - Services are best provided in a collaborative and cooperative fashion.

 - Child care, parent support and educational programs should reflect the cultural diversity in our communities.

 Scroll down to see current events and happenings.

 Get connected.
 Get answers.
 Mass 2-1-1 is the easy-to-remember toll-free number to call for free statewide access to health and human services information and referrals.
 It’s the link between people who need help and people who can give help.

 CCB’s Annual Meeting celebrating 45 years was a joyful and festive event.
 Held January 9th at The Orchards, the evening included dinner; recognition of employees’; change of Board Officers Bill Robinson, Chair; Liz Costley, Vice-Chair; Lynette Ritland Bond, Treasurer; and Deborah Wineberg, Clerk; the nomination of new Board members Richard Alley and Alison Bost; and former parent/employee/board members thoughts and remembrances of CCB throughout the years.

 State Representative Gail Carridi; Commissioner Tom Weber; President & CEO Anne Nemetz-Carlson